pdupub/documentation/README.md

 # Documentation
-ParaDigi Universe - A Peer-to-Peer Social Network
+ParaDigi Universe - A Peer-to-Peer Social Network Service

 PDU Whitepaper has been moved to [https://pdu.pub/white_paper.html)